 PAUL WAS IN A HURRY, WHY DID HE STAY?

 First, one could just as easily ask the same question about taking the Lord’s Supper at evening time.
 If the evening wasn’t the mandated time of day to partake, then why would Paul and the Christians have taken the Lord’s Supper in the evening?
+If Paul was in such a hurry, then why not just take it first thing on Sunday so Paul could leave?
 Consider also that the time of day always mentioned in the examples of the Lord’s Supper is the evening.
 Furthermore, the meal itself is called, “The Lord’s Supper.”
 It isn’t called the Lord’s breakfast or brunch (1 Cor.
 11:20).
 Therefore, with this reasoning, the only authorized time to take the Lord’s Supper would be in the evening time.

 If the example of Paul taking the Lord’s Supper in the evening doesn’t mandate evening as the only authorized time to take the Lord’s Supper, then the example of Paul taking the Lord’s Supper on Sunday doesn’t mandate Sunday as the only authorized time to take the Lord’s Supper.